jasononeil/jasononeil.au/apps/email-list/PROMPT_PLAN.md

 Requirements:
 1. Create a new Next.js application structure.
-2. Integrate Jest for testing with a “Hello World” test that verifies the testing setup works.
+2. Integrate Vitest for testing with a “Hello World” test that verifies the testing setup works.
 3. Provide a minimal Next.js API endpoint at /api/health that returns a JSON response: { "status": "ok" }.
 4. The project should have a package.json with necessary scripts for starting the development server and running tests.
 5. Ensure the code is organized in a modular fashion to allow integration in later steps.